-- a Select the machine on which you are installing software from the Deployment Step drop-down list. - b By default, all products displayed will be installed.
+- b By default, all products displayed will be installed.
 Deselect any products that you do not want to install.

-- 16 Specify the location of the SAS installation data file that contains information about the software that you have licensed for the current machine.
+16 Specify the location of the SAS installation data file that contains information about the software that you have licensed for the current machine.